 The standard terms of a lease will provide that a tenant is not allowed to withhold rent in any circumstances and this will apply even though the premises cannot be used (or are being used on a limited basis) due to temporary closure.
 There are however options available to landlords and tenants if they wish to maintain the tenancy where tenants are struggling to keep up with their rental payments due to the impact of the Coronavirus “lockdown”.
 These include changing the rent payment dates to monthly (where payment is usually quarterly) to alleviate cash flow issues, drawing on rent deposits and allowing a tenant a longer period to top up the deposit or giving a rent reduction until a later date when the rent will revert back to the existing level.
 Overall we would urge landlords and tenants to enter into a dialogue early on if it is envisaged that this could be an issue, as co-operation in the current market seems to be the most sensible solution.
 Any agreement between the parties should be properly documented.

 The withholding of rent will constitute a breach of lease terms which usually allows a landlord to forfeit the lease and take back possession of the premises.
 The definition of “rent” can be construed widely in a lease to include service charge and insurance rent.
 This right is subject to a tenant’s right to seek relief from forfeiture in the event of the arrears and any costs of the landlord for issuing forfeiture proceedings being paid.
 However, the Coronavirus Act 2020 came into effect on 25th March and has suspended any right of a landlord to take forfeiture proceedings against a business tenant for non-payment of rent between the periods 26th March to 30th June 2020.
+This suspension has since been extended to 30th September 2020.
 Although tenants should note that for the same period the landlord’s actions to indicate that the tenancy is continuing will not be deemed to be a waiver of the right of forfeiture after this period.
 Nor does the legislation write off the debt or prevent the landlord from taking possession of the tenant’s goods to levy distress or issuing insolvency or debt recover proceedings.
 The legislation also does not prevent forfeiture for any non-monetary reason and so a lease could still be open to forfeiture for both breach of covenant other than non-payment of rent(s) and on insolvency grounds.
 These provisions also do not extend to those operating under licensed office arrangements in a shared building where the occupier does not have exclusive possession of the area occupied.
 It should also be remembered that failure to pay rent on time could impact on any existing rent concessions that have been agreed between the parties.

 A lease cannot be terminated early unless it contains a specific break right in favour of either party or the landlord and tenant between them agree to an earlier surrender of the lease documented by formal deed.